 Once she saw his face, she peeled an apple in a single strip.
 She tossed the peel over her left shoulder using her right hand.
 The peel would form the first initial of his name.
 A popular rhyme at the time went as follows:

-“If your future hubby’s name you wish to know, Over your left shoulder an apple peel throw.
-It will wriggle and coil, and you will see The first initial of who it will be.
-For the witches plot, and the hexes scheme On the mystic night of Halloween.
+“If you wish to know your future hubby’s name, over your left shoulder, an apple peel throw.
+It will wriggle and coil, and you will see The first initial of who it will be for the witch’s plot and the hexes scheme On the mystic night of Halloween.

 Another way to learn about one’s future spouse was to visit the cabbage patch on Halloween.
 Both young men and women followed this ritual, rushing into the garden to pick the first cabbage they saw.
 If the cabbage had a short stalk, the spouse would be short, a long stalk, the spouse would be tall.
 Dirt on the leaves meant the one who picked the plant would marry rich.